nicolajv/BrotherBot/README.md

 # BrotherBotV2
 Second iteration of the Discord bot for the Big Brother server.

-## Usage
+## Getting started
 The repo is designed to be used with Docker.
 Copy `.env.example` and rename it `.env`.
 In it you need to put your Discord and Youtube token.
-Afterwards simple `npm start` and you will be all set.
+Afterwards simply run `npm start` and you will be all set. `npm test` can be used to run linting and unit tests.